OBJECTIVE

 Station 5: Cooking Tortillas

-Activity: Have students start at first three stations.
-Once grinding station moves to mixing/ pressing, send half of salsa station to grinding.
+Activity: Have students start at the first three stations.
+Once the grinding station moves to mixing/ pressing, send half of salsa station to grinding.
 Once mixing/pressing station moves to cooking, send half of shelling station to salsa.
 Then have students move through as normal.

 Wrap up: Give each student a card to write their tortilla recipe on, with prompt “How to make tortillas”